7 Hilarious Talent Show Ideas

 1. Napoleon Dynamite Dance

 Just about everyone is familiar with the hit comedy movie Napoleon Dynamite.
 There is a very famous, funny, and beloved scene in which Napoleon dances in his school's talent show.
 You can recreate just the dance on your own or grab a friend to play the part of Pedro, who appears in the movie just before Napoleon's dance.
 In the video above, there are two Pedros who dance along with Napoleon.
 Although this is not exactly how they did it in the movie, it works quite well.
 It would also be funny to get a group of Napoleons to do the dance en masse, whether it's four or five friends together on stage or a flash mob of Napoleons that interrupt a "fake" act and surprise the audience during the show.
-Here is a step-by-step instructional video for the dance:
+Watch the step-by-step instructional video for the dance, below.

 - Watch the actual movie and study it for the dance moves.
 Give yourself time to learn the dance and practice it.
 Although these are moves just about anyone can successfully learn, your act will be funniest if you perform the dance as closely as possible to Napoleon's dance from the movie.